- Environment Setup: Store your host, user, and password inside a hidden

 Introduction

-What is PostgreSQL Connection String?
+What is PostgreSQL Connection String in Python?

 A Python PostgreSQL connection string is simply the information your application needs to connect to a PostgreSQL database.
+From my experience working with Python projects, setting up this connection correctly is one of the first things I focus on before building any backend system.

 It includes details like: